-If you've ever wondered how apps handle multiple tasks at once without freezing — like loading images while playing music — thread pools are the answer.
+If you’ve ever wondered how apps handle multiple tasks at once without freezing — like loading images while playing music — thread pools are the answer.
+Even if you use Kotlin Coroutines daily, understanding thread pools matters because coroutines run on thread pools under the hood.
 This guide explains everything in plain language with real examples.

 First, What Is a Thread?